bediger4000/any-combinatory-logic/acl.md

 `def` makes an easy-to-type abbreviation of `define`.

-<a name="REDUCE">The `reduce` command</a> actually produces an expression, just like a bracket abstraction.
+<a name="REDUCE"></a>The `reduce` command actually produces an expression, just like a bracket abstraction.
 Unlike `define` or `def`, you can use `reduce` anywhere an expression would fit, as part of a larger expression, as part of an abbreviation, or as part of a bracket abstraction.

 `reduce` causes an out-of-order (normal order, leftmost outermost) reduction to take place.
 The expression next to `reduce` gets interpreted, and the result put back into the original context. `reduce` allows a user to store the normal form of an expression, rather than just a literal expression, as `def` and `define` don't cause any contractions to take place.